-The payment date is the date

-when the wages or compensation are available to the income earner.
-On the earnings report, you must also report benefits, commissions, remunerations, as well as taxable and tax-exempt cost remunerations paid to the employee.
+The payment date is the date when the wages or compensation are available to the income earner.
+In the earnings report, you must also report benefits, commissions, remunerations, as well as taxable, and tax-exempt cost remunerations provided to the employee.

-On the separate reports, you will report the total amount of employer health insurance contributions that you have paid.
+In a separate report, you must report the total amount of employer health insurance contributions that you have paid for the reporting month on the basis of the wages paid during the month in question and any deductions made from that amount.
 If you are in the Employer Register, i.e. a regular employer, you must also file a separate report for the months that you have not paid any wages.
 In such cases, you will report that you have not paid any wages.
 At the latest a separate report must be filed on the fifth day of the month following the wage payment month.